Is it possible to get big off just tofu and vegetables?

 When you consume any type of food, and the digestion process starts, your pancreas makes pancreatic enzymes.

 These enzymes, such as protease and trypsin, break down fats, sugars, and proteins.
-During this process, long protein strains are broken into singular amino acids, which are then absorbed in the intestines and shipped to ribosomes [2].
+According to studies by the University of Minnesota Duluth, during this process, long protein strains are broken into singular amino acids, which are then absorbed in the intestines and shipped to ribosomes [1].

 Finally, they are used to construct new proteins.